deeplearning4j/deeplearning4j/glossary.md

 A Gaussian, or [normal](https://en.wikipedia.org/wiki/Normal_distribution), distribution, is a continuous probability distribution that represents the probability that any given observation will occur on different points of a range.
 Visually, it resembles what's usually called a Bell curve.

 ### <a name="gradient">Gradient</a>
 Gradient is another word for the rate of change of a neural net as it learns how to reconstruct a dataset.
 That process of minimizing error is called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
-Gradient is synonymous with the idea a derivative in [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus).
+Gradient is synonymous with the idea of a derivative in [differential calculus](https://en.wikipedia.org/wiki/Differential_calculus).

 ### <a name="graphicalmodels">Graphical Models</a>
 An undirected graphical model is another name for a [Bayesian net](https://en.wikipedia.org/wiki/Bayesian_network), which represents the probabilistic relationships between the variables represented by its nodes.